Trigger finger

 Print this page

-Tendons are tough fibrous cords that connect your muscles to your bones.
-They are covered by protective sheaths that lubricate the tendons so they move freely when you move your body.
+Tendons connect your muscles to your bones.
+They’re covered by protective tunnels (sheaths) that let your tendons move freely when you move your body.

-If the tendons or sheaths swell or become inflamed, the tendons can thicken and nodules form at the end of your palm.
-When you increase your finger movements, such as in repetitive gripping, the tendons tend to rub more.
-This worsens the thickening and makes the nodules bigger.
+If the tendons or sheaths in your hand swell or become inflamed, the tendons can get thicker and you get lumps called nodules near the end of your palm.
+When you move your fingers more, the tendons tend to rub more.
+This makes the thickening worse and the nodules get bigger.
 Eventually, the thickening and nodule size increase so much that your finger gets caught in a locked position when you bend it.

 Common symptoms of trigger finger include: